MicrosoftDocs/PlayReady/Docs/Overview/what-is-new/what-is-new-4-3.md

 The server can now process SecureStop2 messages.
 For more information, see [PlayReady Secure Stop](../../Features/secure-stop-pk.md).

 The server can now tell the application what features the client has implemented if the client is also version 4.3 or higher.
 For more information see [How to Determine What Features a Client Supports](../../Advanced/how-to-determine-client-features.md).

+The server's Certificate class now correctly returns ManufacturerName, ModelName, and ModelNumber for certificates coming from Windows clients.
 <br/><br/>

 ## Changes in PlayReady Device Porting Kit Version 4.3